 Other Ways to Keep Bugs at Bay

-Try using a fan to ward off mosquitoes -- they can't stand a breeze -- and stay indoors during peak mosquito hours, usually twilight hours through early morning.
-Also, avoid using perfume, scented soaps or cologne, as these send out the "All You Can Eat Buffet" signal to mosquitoes and other biting insects -- even scented fabric softeners and dryer sheets have been implicated as bug magnets.
+Try using a fan to ward off mosquitoes (they can't stand a breeze) and stay indoors during peak mosquito hours, usually twilight through early morning.
+Also, avoid using perfume, scented soaps, and cologne, as these send out the "All You Can Eat Buffet" signal to mosquitoes and other biting insects.
+Even scented fabric softeners and dryer sheets have been implicated as bug magnets.